Types of Digital Marketing

 - What the buyer journey is missing

-- Which outcome matters first
+- Which outcome matters most right now

 Place